Search This Blog

 Empty spaces

 If this observation exists, then, the RACI is incomplete.
-If this really happens to be the case, then, the project manager or the person listed as “responsible” and definitely the person listed as held “accountable” should be raising their voice.
+If this really happens to be the case, then, the project manager or the person listed as “responsible” and the person listed as held “accountable” should be raising their voice.
 If a comparable entry in the risk register is absent so that this can be resolved, this is like an accident waiting to happen.

 6